 Have you seen a dentist taking records of teeth with numbers in your dental examination and wondered how teeth are numbered?
 There is no need to think much as it is a standardized way of making teeth records with teeth numbers instead of names.
-It is also called the Tooth Notation System.
+It is also called the Tooth Notation System or Tooth Numbering System.

-It helps for easy and quick records of teeth for diagnosis and treatment planning, professional communication, dental insurance claims requiring specific tooth location information, dental education, and dental research for accurate data records.
-Many types of tooth numbering systems are available, but the Universal Notation System for teeth records is widely used globally.
+It helps for easy and quick records of teeth for diagnosis and treatment planning, professional communication with other dentists, dental insurance claims requiring specific tooth location information, dental education, and dental research for accurate data records.
+Many types of tooth numbering systems are available, but the Universal Notation System for teeth records is widely used globally, also known as Universal Numbering System.

 Different types of Tooth Numbering Systems

-1. Universal Notation System or Universal Numbering System
+- Universal Notation System or Universal Tooth Numbering System

 For Primary Dentition